13 min to read

 Cloudflare Tunnel | Service that creates a secure tunnel between your service and Cloudflare's edge network. | Public-facing web services without opening firewall ports |

-- All Traffic: Want to route all network traffic, not just specific ports
+- Want to route all traffic, not just specific ports

 Key Points and Best Practices